sanath2567/qrscanner/README.md

 5. Use the generated QR code for scanning with any QR scanner application.

 ## How It Works
-1. The JavaScript script detects input changes and updates the QR code in real-time.
+1. The JavaScript script detects input changes and updates the QR code in real time.
 2. The **qrcode.js** library is used to generate and render the QR code.
 3. The download functionality converts the QR code into an image file.